GhostRussia/FLAnimatedImageXamarin/README.md

 View.Add(imageView);
 ```

 It is capable of fine-grained logging.
-A block can be set on FLAnimatedImage that's invoked when logging occurs with various log levels via the +setLogBlock:logLevel: method.
+A block can be set on FLAnimatedImage that's invoked when logging occurs with various log levels via the FLAnimatedImage.SetLogBlock(Action<NSString, FLLogLevel>, FLLogLevel) method.
 For example:

 ```csharp
 // Set up FLAnimatedImage logging.